skriegman/evosoro/README.md

 The difficult of co-optimizing brain and body:

->Cheney, N., Bongard, J., SunSpiral, V., & Lipson, H. (2016).
-On the Difficulty of Co-Optimizing Morphology and Control in Evolved Virtual Creatures.
+>Cheney, N., Bongard, J., SunSpiral, V., & Lipson, H. (2016). *On the Difficulty of Co-Optimizing Morphology and Control in Evolved Virtual Creatures.* In Proceedings of The Fifteenth International Conference on the Synthesis and Simulation of Living Systems, ALIFE XV

 Evolution of growing soft robots: